phharvie/logic-midterm/README.txt

     used to show the set of prisoners who have left each world by every knowledge state (at every day).

+(d) We added a few sanity checks/tests to check the functionality of our
+    model.
+These included a test to check that all worlds in all knowledge states are consistent, a test to check that everyone is aware of their eye color eventually, a test to check that in a world that is not entirely composed of green-eyed prisoners all prisoners become aware of their eye color at once, a test to check that n blue-eyed prisoners in a given world all leave after n + 1 days, and finally, a test to check that the 'left' set is maintained after everyone has left.

 Model Structure: